ManavNakai/Weather-App/README.md

 - [Links](#links)

 ## Project Overview
-The Weather-App application fetches weather data for any city and displays it on a web page.
+The Weather-App application fetches weather data for any city and displays it on a web page with a minimal front-end design.
 The project demonstrates how to set up a backend server using Node.js and Express.js, use EJS for dynamic HTML rendering, make HTTP requests using Axios, and manage environment variables using dotenv.

 ## Tech Stack
 - **CSS3**: For styling the web page.